If you want to know why you should use Bumpadum Cloth Diapers, click here. If you already do, read on!

 Bumpadum cloth diapers come in many varieties.
 Most of our diapers have two parts — the waterproof part which prevents leaks and holds the mess inside; and the absorptive part which does the actual absorption of urine.
 Based on how these two parts are stitched together/constructed, Bumpadum diapers can be categorised into different types:

-1) Duet, Neo All-in-one (AIO) and Cover diapers: These diapers are most similar to disposable diapers in ease of use and stay-dry feel.
+1) Duet, Pocket, Neo All-in-one (AIO) and Cover diapers: These diapers are most similar to disposable diapers in ease of use and stay-dry feel.
 Just pick up a clean diaper and put it on the baby.
-These diapers come with a waterproof shell and absorbent insert that can be snapped together.
+These diapers come with a waterproof shell and absorbent soaker/insert that can be snapped together.
 Most suited for babies who pee very frequently, for going outside the home and for overnight usage as they offer the best leak-proof performance.

-Duet and Cover diapers are one-size diapers fitting babies from 5-15 kgs, while Neo Putani diapers are newborn sized diapers fitting babies from 3-8 kgs.
+Duet Diapers and Pocket diapers are one-size diapers fitting babies from 5-17 kgs, whereas the Cover diapers are a trimmer fit for babies from 4.5 - 15 kgs.
+Neo Putani diapers are newborn sized diapers fitting babies from 2-8 kgs.

-Since the insert is snapped on to the shell, Duet, Covers and Neo Putani offers the versatility of choosing the insert you want to use with the shell.
-For Duet and Cover diapers, you can choose from any of our inserts depending on the usage - daytime, night time, organic cotton inserts or our prefolds (shown at the bottom of this page).
-Just snap/place the insert to the shell and use it wash after wash!
+Since the soaker is snapped on to the shell, Duet, Covers and Neo Putani offers the versatility of choosing the soaker you want to use with the shell.
+You can mix the Duet diaper and Cover diapers with 4Night prefold or Dry-feel daytime soaker depending on whether you wish to use for the night or for the day.
+Just snap/place the soaker to the shell and use it wash after wash!

-Neo diapers come with their own trifold insert, which can be used independently as a traditional nappy(langot) if the baby is born between 2- 3 kgs weight.
+Neo diapers come with their own trifold soaker, which can be used independently as a traditional nappy(langot) if the baby is born between 2- 3 kgs weight.
 Our hemp boosters can be used with them to provide additional absorbency.